 Livingston, L. A. & Shah, P. (2017).
 How coping mechanisms allow autistic people to manage their condition.
 The Conversation.

-Shah, P. (in press).
+Shah, P. (2018).
 Face processing and social situations.
 The Psychologist.

 Taylor, E., Livingston, L. A., & Shah, P. (2019).
 Autism is linked to lower levels of empathy – but that may not be a bad thing.
 The Conversation.